ServiceNow Agile Development: Top Benefits & Tools

 How agile development is structured inside ServiceNow

-ServiceNow’s native agile capabilities include Planning Boards, backlog hierarchies, sprint tracking, and team roles aligned with agile frameworks.
-Teams can organize their work using user stories, tasks, and epics—and scale that work with features like program increments and Agile Release Trains (ARTs).
+ServiceNow's native agile capabilities include Planning Boards, backlog hierarchies, sprint tracking, and team roles aligned with agile frameworks.
+Teams can organize their work using user stories, tasks, and epics.
+They can scale that work with features like program increments and Agile Release Trains (ARTs).

 These tools are tightly integrated into the rest of the platform, allowing development teams to work closely with IT, HR, or operations stakeholders.
 For example, a feature request in ITSM or HRSD can become a user story in the product backlog.
 This allows for continuous alignment between user needs and development priorities.